tsaarni/iot-sensor-gadget/README.md

 The Sensor Gadget network consists of single gateway node and one or more sensor nodes.

-### Sensor node
+### Multi-sensor node

-Sensor node is based on Atmel ATmega328 microcontroller and contains one or several of the following sensors:
+Multi-sensor node is based on Atmel ATmega328 microcontroller and contains one or several of the following sensors:

 - door (tripped when door remains opened for certain time)
 - light